+This is not a paid or sponsored post.
 Maker’s Corner Crafts is reader-supported.
-If you make a purchase through one of my links, I can drink more coffee at no additional cost to you.
-Thank you for the coffee!
+If you make a purchase through one of my links, I earn a small commission at no additional cost to you.
+Thank you for your support!
 As an Amazon Associate, I earn from qualifying purchases.
 Learn more here.

 Supplies you will need: